ywamsendai/new-ywamsendai.org/content/en/dts/apply.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Intensive Training"
-subtitle = "What is a Discipleship Training School"
+title = "Pray for God to lead you as you explore." subtitle = "How to Apply"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.